-The answer is, not very much actually.
-There is not a particularly hard link between what the 100 companies are doing out there in the world, how much profit they’re making, how much they’re growing and how much they’re returning to shareholders as dividends, and that market price.
+The answer is, not very much.
+There is not a particularly hard link between what the 100 companies are doing out there in the world, how much profit they’re making, how much they’re growing and how much they’re returning to shareholders as dividends and that market price.

 Here’s another chart, this time of the real earnings of those 500 companies over the same time period.

 Well, that’s pretty ziggy and zaggy too.
-In some years these companies make a lot of money, but sometimes, like the early 1930’s, they hardly make any money at all.
-But again, you can see that in general the earnings march upwards, in real terms, over time.
+In some years, these companies make a lot of money, but sometimes, like in the early 1930s, they hardly make any money at all.
+But again, you can see that, in general, the earnings march upwards, in real terms, over time.
 Given how volatile those earnings are, I’m not surprised that the price moves all over the place if the earnings do too.

 So let’s see how well the market does at keeping in the middle of the road, in other words, at keeping in step with the current earnings of those 500 companies.

 I think, by and large, I’d have to say that’s not a bad job; most of the time, the market (in red) keeps more or less in pace with earnings (in blue).
 There are some notable exceptions, though.

 In about 1915, there was a massive spike in earnings that the market didn’t seem to notice.
 Then again, in the 1950s, earnings jumped up, and the market took a while to respond.
 Then in the 1970s and 80s, the market seemed to be lagging behind earnings, only to overshoot in the late 90’s, more or less until today (or at least 2010, which this data goes up to).

 So now we know at least part of the reason why the market moves around all over the place – because it’s trying to track the current year’s earnings.